SWaeldchen/swaeldchen.github.io/_posts/2022-08-12-Formal_Interpretability.md

 ### The modeling Problem

-All three presented methods to calculate the conditional probabilities $ \mathcal{D}_{\mathbf{x}_S}$ for all subsets $S$ in question.
+All three presented methods to calculate the conditional probabilities $$ \mathcal{D}_{\mathbf{x}_S}$$ for all subsets $$S$$ in question.
 For synthetic datasets these probabilities can be known, for realistic datasets however, these probabilities require explicit modeling of the conditional data distribution.
 This has been achieved practically with variational autoencoders [] or generative adversarial networks.
 Let us call these approximations
 $$\mathcal{D^\prime}|_{\mathbf{x}_S}$$.

 ## Practical Problems